9 Election of Vice Captain, Treasurer and Committees

 Any casual vacancy on either Committee may be filled by the Committees.
 Any Member filling such a vacancy shall retire at the subsequent Annual General Meeting but will be eligible for election at that meeting, subject to the provisions below.

-Should an elected Member of either Committee not complete their full three year term of office for whatever reason, the Member elected in their place shall only serve the remainder of the three year term.
-In addition, no more than two Members may be elected to serve a three year term on either Committee at a single AGM.
+Should an elected Member of either Committee not complete their full three year term of office for whatever reason, the Member elected in their place shall only serve the remainder of the three year term, but be entitled to seek election at the end of that term.

-9 The property of the Club shall be vested in four Trustees who shall be appointed by the Management Committee and they shall deal with the property of the Club as directed by a resolution of the Management Committee recorded in the minute book.
-The Trustees shall be indemnified against risk and expense out of the Club property and they shall hold office until death or resignation or until removed from office by the Management Committee.
+10 The property of the Club shall be vested in four Trustees who shall be appointed by the Business and Policy Committee and they shall deal with the property of the Club as directed by a resolution of the Business and Policy Committee recorded in the minute book.
+The Trustees shall be indemnified against risk and expense out of the Club property and they shall hold office until death or resignation or until removed from office by the Business and Policy Committee.

-Where it is necessary that a new Trustee is to be appointed the Management Committee shall nominate the person to be appointed.
+Where it is necessary that a new Trustee is to be appointed the Business and Policy Committee shall nominate the person to be appointed.

-For the purpose of giving effect to such nomination the Treasurer is hereby nominated as the person to appoint new Trustees of the Club within the meaning of S.36 of the Trustees Act, and he shall by deed duly appoint the person so nominated by the Management Committee.
+For the purpose of giving effect to such nomination the Treasurer is hereby nominated as the person to appoint new Trustees of the Club within the meaning of S.36 of the Trustees Act, and he/she shall by deed duly appoint the person so nominated by the Business and Policy Committee.

-10 The General Manager shall be appointed by the Business and Policy Committee.
-The General Manager shall act as the Secretary of the Club and have overall responsibility for the day-to-day management of Club affairs within the terms of his/her contract.
-The General Manager is expected to attend all formal meetings of each Committee and he/she shall be responsible for the safe keeping of all documents belonging to the Club and shall keep full and correct Minutes of all proceedings and business undertaken by the Club.
+11 The Secretary shall be appointed by the Business and Policy Committee.
+The Secretary shall act as the Secretary of the Club and have overall responsibility for the day-to-day management of Club affairs within the terms of his/her contract.
+The Secretary is expected to attend all formal meetings of each Committee and he/she shall be responsible for the safe keeping of all documents belonging to the Club and shall keep full and correct Minutes of all proceedings and business undertaken by the Club.
 He/she shall also keep full records of all Competitions and shall maintain the handicap records of the Club Members.

-11 A firm of Chartered Accountants shall be appointed at the Annual General Meeting each year who shall hold office until the next Annual General Meeting who shall carry out an independent examination of the accounts and balance sheet for presentation to the Members at the Annual General Meeting.
+12 A firm of Accountants shall be appointed at the Annual General Meeting each year who shall hold office until the next Annual General Meeting who shall carry out an independent examination of the accounts and balance sheet for presentation to the Members at the Annual General Meeting.

-Any vacancy occurring during the year shall be filled by the Management Committee.
+Any vacancy occurring during the year shall be filled by the Business and Policy Committee.

 ANNUAL GENERAL MEETING

-12 The Annual General Meeting of the Club shall be held each year at such time and place as the Management Committee shall determine.
+13 The Annual General Meeting of the Club shall be held each year at such time and place as the Business and Policy Committee shall determine.

 Any proposal to be made at an Annual General Meeting shall be notified in writing to the Secretary at least sixty days prior to the Annual General Meeting.